Skip to main content

 How do I start?

 Complete the Foundations Writing Evaluation in order to select this option (you may select this option even if you are recommended something else!).
-Once you have submitted your FWE, you will be eligible to register for ENGL 306T.
+Once you have submitted your FWE, you will be eligible to register for WRIT 306T.